The Members of

 | || ||6038750 ||Asst.
 Yr.
 2011-12 ||Income Tax Appellate Tribunal |

-viii.
-In According to the information and explanations given to us except for Rs.53969591/- payable to a financial institution the Company has not defaulted inrepayment of dues to banks and financial Institution.
-The Company does nothave any loan or borrowings from the government during the year.
+(viii) In According to the information and explanations given to us except for Rs.53969591/- payable to a financial institution the Company has not defaulted inrepayment of dues to banks financial institution and debenture holders.
+The Company doesnot have any loan or borrowings from the government during the year.
 The Company hasextended the date of redemption of balance Non-Convertible Debentures by two years whichis now due for redemption from 3rd April 2019 onwards.

 For GMJ & Co.